Carsten Höller

-Carsten Höller (born December 1961) is a German artist.
+Carsten Höller (born December 1961) is a Belgian born artist.
 He lives and works in Stockholm, Sweden.

 Early life and education

 Born to German parents working for the European Economic Community, Höller grew up in Brussels.
 He holds a doctorate in agricultural science, specializing in the area of insects' olfactory communication strategies, from University of Kiel; the title of his dissertation is "Efficiency Analysis of the Parasitoids of Cereal Aphids".
-Only during the late 1980s, did he first begin making art.
+Only during the late 1980s did he first begin making art.
 However, he worked as a research entomologist until 1994.